framlin/coservice/md/runjs/javascript.md

 In combination with **closures**, it is possible, to express all the concepts (like modularisation, information hiding, reusability ....), that are known from OO-languages like Java, and more.

-As mentioned above, all primitives have builtin-wrapper-objects as counterpart in the object-world.
-So there are String, Number and Boolean.
-In addition to them, there are some "Utility-Objects", such as Math, Date and RegExp.

 $=DIV+class=section-context
 ##sources